alexandruionica/cloudbackup/documentation_src/docs/configuration.md

 - `storage_class` - optional parameter.
 If specified, it must be one of "STANDARD", "REDUCED_REDUNDANCY", "STANDARD_IA", "ONEZONE_IA", "INTELLIGENT_TIERING".
 Values correspond to AWS storage tiers for S3.
 - `region` - optional parameter.
 Must be a valid AWS region, lower cased.
 For example: "us-east-1" or "ap-southeast-2".
 If specified, it will be used only in case the region of the S3 bucket can not be programatically determined using the S3 API.

+It is highly advisable to:
+- dedicate S3 buckets only for backup only purposes.
+Mixing use of S3 buckets may lead to backups being corrupted if any other software or persons manage the contents of the S3 buckets
+- make use of the `prefix` backup configuration setting so a given system is the only one making use of any S4 bucket key beginning with said prefix.
+Failing to do so may lead to corrupted backups.
+- put a lifecycle rule on the S3 bucket so multipart uploads parts older than several days are automatically purged

 # Notification